-Chacey R. Malhouitre is a Member in the Health Care, Equine Law, and Financial Services industry groups, focusing primarily on health care regulatory issues, health care litigation, commercial litigation, and bankruptcy.
-She practices out of the Firm’s office Lexington, Kentucky.
+Chacey R. Malhouitre is a Member in the Financial Services, Health Care, and Equine Law industry groups, focusing primarily on commercial litigation, bankruptcy, health care regulatory issues, and health care litigation.
+She practices out of the Firm’s office in Lexington, Kentucky.

 Growing up with horses, Chacey is uniquely knowledgeable in equine matters.
 Her husband is actively involved in the Thoroughbred industry in the United States and Europe.
 She understands the day-to-day issues facing the small farm owner as well as the larger operations.
 She regularly attends the public auctions and also understands the issues affecting the consignors and veterinarians.
 She has worked on matters for equine clients involving a number of issues ranging from purchases at public auction to equine insurance claims.

 At the end of the day, however, Chacey’s favorite aspect of her practice is using her skills to obtain a good result for her clients, whether it’s a ruling in favor of the client, an out-of-court resolution, or the completion of a transaction.